gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 If there's a comfort zone for students with a particular technology, of course they will likely stick with that technology in their next project and with their next employer.

-That's how the [ULX3S](https://radiona.org/ulx3s/) got started; The Lattice FPGA is used by over 330 University Students _every year_.
+That's how the [ULX3S](https://radiona.org/ulx3s/) got started; The Lattice FPGA is used by over 330 [University Students](http://skriptarnica.hr/vijest.aspx?newsID=1466)
+_every year_ in Croatia.
 Now there's a new company formed after a successful Crowd Supply campaign to get this board into the hands of more people all over the world.
 The more boards they sell, the more FPGA chips that Lattice sells.
 The more people that like using lattice chips, the more people that will be more likely to use that same technology in their own project.

+Here's another university example: [FPGA Master Class in SEEE using Open Source Hardware and Software](https://www.dit.ie/electricalelectronicengineering/news/) in Dublin.

 One of the comments I received when putting together these notes: